bimobject/docs/docs/documentation/component/component-overview.md

 ## Component versioning

-Component entities in Eando X are versioned to allow for changes in your manufacturing process or supply chain.
+Component entities in EandoX are versioned to allow for changes in your manufacturing process or supply chain.

 A component can have two states: `Draft` and `Published`.